Agriculture and Allied Sector

 Crop oriented schemes need to be organised on cropping systems based approach instead of crop specific approach to avoid overlapping in their contents and even differing subsidy patterns.

 Diversification of agriculture has to be undertaken in a big way.
-The emphasis so far has been on specific crops, which has now to shift to evolving not only integrated cropping systems but integrated farming systems including development of animal husbandry & dairying, horticulture, fish, sericulture and apiculture etc.
+The emphasis so far has been on specific crops, which has now to shift to evolving not only integrated cropping systems but integrated farming systems including development of animal husbandry and dairying, horticulture, fish, sericulture and apiculture etc.

 India has one of the largest Agricultural Research System in the world.
 With Indian Council of Agricultural Research (ICAR) at the top we have 30 State Agriculture Universities (SAUs), 46 Institutes including 4 Deemed Universities, 4 National Bureau, 9 Project Directorates, 31 National Research Centres, 158 Regional Stations and 80 All India Coordinated Research Projects (AICRPs).
 Our research system has made a commendable contribution to increasing agriculture production and productivity.
 Development of high yielding and disease resistant varieties has been the major hall mark.
 However, the research system now having such a huge manpower and infrastructure is being perceived to be having a very weak transfer of technology programme.
 The research mandate and curricula have also to undergo a change to meet the second generation problems including the one thrown up by the liberalized WTO System.